-With the rise of the universities in Europe, by degrees came acknowledgment of the importance of putting questions to nature and conducting experiments.
+With the rise of the universities in Europe, and even earlier among various Islamic scholars, came acknowledgment of the importance of putting questions to nature and conducting experiments.
 Interest in the study of inductive methods in science, which had been rather dormant since the time of Aristotle, began to arise.
 As far as inductive methods in science are concerned, it is said that Francis Bacon rang a bell that called all the wits together.
 Though he drew attention to the importance of induction in science, the methods he advocated are not quite adequate to the task.